List of Kamen Rider Wizard characters: Koyomi

 Koyomi (コヨミ), also known as Koyomi Fueki (笛木 暦, Fueki Koyomi), is Haruto's assistant and Fueki's daughter whom he attempted to resurrect after she died several years prior during the Sabbath ritual.
 Despite placing the Philosopher's Stone in her body, he succeeded in half-resurrecting her and entrusts Haruto with protecting her and giving her periodic infusions of magical energy to maintain her state of being.
 Initially possessing no memory of what happened to her, she resents her half-dead state and wishes she was properly dead, though Haruto slowly convinces Koyomi to have hope in him, be more accepting of her circumstances, and work towards the future.
 While in Haruto's care, she lives in Shigeru Wajima's antiques shop and assists Haruto with her ability to detect disguised Phantoms.
 Koyomi eventually learns the truth of what happened to her before Sora Takigawa rips the Philosopher's Stone out of her body, killing her once more.
 After defeating Takigawa, Haruto takes the Philosopher's Stone and travels the world in the hopes of hiding it and preventing it being misused any further, eventually finding an ideal place in the form of his own Underworld's Koyomi.
-In the Kamen Rider Wizard tie-in novel, Haruto and Rinko have a daughter and name her Koyomi in memory of their deceased friend.
+In the tie-in novel Novel: Kamen Rider Wizard, Haruto and Rinko have a daughter and name her Koyomi in memory of their deceased friend.

 Koyomi is portrayed by Makoto Okunaka (奥仲 麻琴, Okunaka Makoto).
 As a child, Koyomi is portrayed by Kanon Kobayashi (小林 花音, Kobayashi Kanon).

 Rinko Daimon

 Rinko Daimon (大門 凛子, Daimon Rinko) is a rookie detective at the Metropolitan Police Department's Toriizaka Police Station (鳥居坂署, Toriizaka-sho) with an Edokko upbringing who joined the police force to help people like her father had.
 After being targeted by the Phantom, Minotauros, and nearly succumbing to her inner Phantom, Jabberwock, she gets caught up in the battle between Haruto and the Phantoms and provides support to the former through her police work.
-As of the Kamen Rider Wizard tie-in novel, Rinko married Haruto and has a daughter named Koyomi with him.
+As of the tie-in novel Novel: Kamen Rider Wizard, Rinko married Haruto and has a daughter named Koyomi with him.

 Rinko Daimon is portrayed by Yuko Takayama (高山 侑子, Takayama Yūko).
 As a child, Rinko is portrayed by Ichino Suehara (末原 一乃, Suehara Ichino).